 Gmail confidential mode lets users restrict recipients' access to sensitive email content.
 This feature is available to organizations that turn on the feature and personal Gmail accounts.

 When a user sends a confidential message, Gmail replaces the message body and attachments with a link.
 Only the subject and link are sent using SMTP.

 Confidential mode messages sent by users in your domain

-If your organization enables Gmail confidential mode, Vault can hold, retain, search, and export all confidential mode messages sent by users in your organization.
+If your organization enables Gmail confidential mode, Vault can hold, retain, search, and export confidential mode messages sent by users in your organization after November 30, 2018.

 Messages are available to Vault even when the sender sets an expiration date or revokes recipients' access to confidential mode messages.